ElowenWangWeiyu/1D-Schrodinger-equation-the-infinite-potential-well/README.md

 - `qutip`

 ## License
-This project is licensed under the
+This project is licensed under MIT License.